 Central Australia Road Trip With Kids

-Did you know that there are quite a few places to camp in Central Australia ?
-This means that you and your family can visit all of those iconic landmarks without having to remortgage the house.
-Embarking on a Central Australia road trip with your kids to see Australia’s much loved icons is a ‘must do’ experience.
+Did you know there are plenty of camping options in Central Australia ?
+This means you can visit all of those iconic landmarks you’ve only ever seen in pictures, without having to remortgage the house!

 I am the first to admit that I am not a huge fan of camping.
-I much prefer hotels, however unfortunately my purse is not as large as my bucket list.
+I much prefer hotels!
+Unfortunately, my purse is not as large as my bucket list.

 Plus I think that camping is a fantastic and fun experience for kids.
 Don’t you ?